Mu-L/psx_visuals/README.md

 - [`psx_precision_xy`](#vertex-precision-xy)
 - [`psx_precision_z`](#vertex-precision-z)

-> [!TIP]
-> Any or all of these properties can be converted to instance shader parameters if desired.
-Feel free to modify to your liking.
-For the sake of simplicity, they have been set to global parameters.

 ### `psx_affine_strength`

-This component recreates the dizzying effect of textures warping due to a lack of a depth buffer.
+This component recreates the dizzying effect of textures warping due to a lack of proper depth information.
 The default value is `1.0`. `0.0` will disable the effect.
 It is generally not recommended to use values outside the `0...1` range.

+> [!TIP]
+> If you're experiencing excessive warping, you may need to add more subdivision polygons to your mesh.

 ### `psx_bit_depth`